Fury0us/securepass/README.md

 ## Update 1
 added better looking functionality and some further enhancements to the generated password ensuring it has at lest 1-3 of each symbols, numbers. lowercase, and uppercase letters
+## Update 2
+updated configuration and process as well as make things a little prettier